 "...theatrical spark & attractive mezzo timbre..."

 Megan's signature vocal agility also shines in baroque repertoire.
-She is currently preparing a tour-de-force debut as the sorceress Medea in Handel's Teseo at Juilliard in 2021.
-In recent seasons she was seen in the trouser role of Arsamene in Haymarket Opera Company's historically-staged production of Serse, as well as in concert performing Purcell and Handel excerpts in concert with the Indianapolis Baroque Orchestra.
+She recently took on the tour-de-force role of Medea in Handel's Teseo for COVID-adapted film projects at Juilliard.
+In recent seasons she was seen in the trouser role of Arsamene in Haymarket Opera Company's historically-staged production of Serse, as well as in concert performing Purcell and Handel excerpts with the Indianapolis Baroque Orchestra.
 Equally at home with a long bel canto line, last year she sang the leading role of Costanza in Haydn's L'isola disabitata with Opera Naples under the baton of Ramon Tebar.

 A compelling actress, Megan was lauded as "clever, honest, and charming" by The Columbus Dispatch for her portrayal of Rosina during her professional debut in 2016.
 Her 2017 appearance as Nicklausse in Jennifer Williams' new production of Les Contes d'Hoffmann, conducted by Caren Levine at Miami Music Festival, earned her praise from South Florida Classical Review for her "theatrical spark, attractive mezzo timbre, and winning characterization."
 Other favorite operatic roles of Megan's include the title role in Massenet's Cinderella and Blanche de la Force in Dialogues of the Carmelites.

 "AN AUDIENCE FAVORITE,

 her arias were stylishly delivered… and drew laughter and applause."

 Megan couples her passion for performing art song and new music with her work in arts advocacy and community engagement.
 In 2015 she co-founded LYNX, an art song initiative whose mission is to amplify diverse voices through newly commissioned song, and to link communities through inclusive concerts and educational programming.

-Since 2017, LYNX’s Amplify Series (formerly Autism Advocacy Series) has commissioned over four hours of new art song with texts by young people with non-verbal autism.
+Since 2017, LYNX’s Amplify Series has commissioned over four hours of new art song with texts by young people with non-verbal autism.

 For her advocacy and community efforts Megan has earned recognition and awards both in her hometown of Cincinnati and from her alma mater Miami University.

 Megan is a student of Elizabeth Bishop.
 She has also studied with Manny Perez, Edith Wiens, Carol Webber, and Alison Acord, and in addition to Juilliard she has trained at the Internationale Meistersinger Akademie, Eastman School of Music, and Miami University.